sagemath/trac_to_gh/Issue 2912.md

 # Issue 2912: M4RI should be built with -O3

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2912

 Original creator: malb